thehomeworkclub/DependGuard/README.md

-# DependGuard
-Our Project for the 2024 CrackTheCode Hackathon @ Concordia University.
+## DependGuard: Secure Your GitHub Projects with Comprehensive Dependency Analysis and Community Insights

-DependGuard is a powerful tool designed to enhance the security of your GitHub projects by analyzing dependencies and providing valuable insights.
-With DependGuard, you can ensure that your project's dependencies are up-to-date, secure, and free from vulnerabilities.
-DependGuard is aimed at improving the usability and user experience involved with OSS (Open Source Softwares).
-In an era where open-source software (OSS) dominates development landscapes, the need to ensure the integrity and security of these projects directly correlates to success.
+**DependGuard** is a powerful tool designed to enhance the security of your GitHub projects by going beyond just analyzing dependencies.
+We provide valuable insights into the **community health and activity** behind your dependencies, giving you a holistic view of your project's security posture.

+**Our Mission:** To improve the usability and user experience involved with Open Source Software (OSS) by addressing critical cybersecurity flaws and promoting transparency within the OSS community.

-## **THE PROBLEM:**
+## The Problem
-Many open source softwares have a key issue; since the software isn't extremely profitable, there may not be enough or support in the community behind the software.
-Using outdated packages expose vulnerabilities that can range from a small error in coding to a complete compromise of the software and its users.

-For example, there is a known vulnerability in the Django package from 1 week ago.
-Since Django handles complex web tasks such as creating frameworks and databases, this could have compromised many websites on the internet.
-Such websites could have been dealing with critical sensitive information, such as personal details of their users.
-Although it was not a serious vulnerablity in the package, it still proves that this issue is a very real reality even for large softwares with large communities.
-This issue's severity and magnitude increases exponentially when there is a smaller community and a smaller number of users.

-This is a very real issue.
-Famous examples include Log4j and PyTorch which all had extreme vulnerabilities that were exploited and ultimately affected millions using such softwares in their projects.
-One small compromise in a project can affect the entire project.

-## **STATEMENT OF PURPOSE:**
-Our software wishes to address critical cybersecurity flaws that can be observed in the current OSS community.
+Many open-source projects face a significant challenge: due to their non-profit nature, they may lack sufficient community support and resources.
+This can lead to the use of outdated packages and vulnerabilities that go unnoticed, especially in transitive dependencies (dependencies of dependencies).

+DependGuard tackles this issue head-on by providing a comprehensive solution that analyzes not only the code but also the **team behind the code**.
+We assess the community health of your dependencies using the **CHAOSS metrics**:

+- **Strategy:** How well-defined is the project's roadmap and vision?
+- **Governance:** Are there clear decision-making processes and contribution guidelines?
+- **Community:** How active and engaged is the community?
+- **Compliance/Security:** Does the project have security policies and practices in place?

+By evaluating these metrics, DependGuard helps you identify dependencies that might be at risk due to low community activity or poor security practices.

-## **FEATURES**
+## Features

-- Dependency Analysis: DependGuard thoroughly examines your project's dependencies, identifying potential security vulnerabilities.
+- **Dependency Analysis:** DependGuard thoroughly examines your project's dependencies, identifying potential security vulnerabilities and outdated packages.
-- Security Insights: Receive detailed reports on vulnerabilities found in your project's dependencies, along with recommendations for remediation.
+- **Security Insights:** Receive detailed reports on vulnerabilities found in your project's dependencies, along with recommendations for remediation and available fixes.
-- Ease-of-use: The website is an ad-hoc tool that is all hosted on a website.
-The use of DaisyUI enables it to have a modern design while being just as effective.
-It identifies the community score, the dependency score, and many other statistics.
-If a vulnerability is found, all known fixes in the community are provided on the website.
-All information, necessary or not, is found and reported to the user.
-- Privacy: There is no data collected on the user and everything is entirely open source.
-It does not need to be installed on the user's device in order to function.
-- Universality: We use multilpe APIs and databases to create a functional project that covers everything AND MORE that other existing solutions use.
-It supports input via GitHub links or various file formats like requirements.txt.
-Users do not need to do anything in addition to their project other than simply providing the necessary information that they should already know.

-## **HOW ARE WE UNIQUE?**
-One of the most direct comparisons of our project to an existing one is called DependaBot.
-It automatically creates pull requests to update repositories when a new one is available but it fails to have basic cybersecurity elements.
-Blackduck finds vulnerabilities but it won't tell you how active the community is.
-Our project isn't a static code analyzer like black duck.
-It's meant to provide all the information possible, and expose underlying issues like in transitive dependencies that Blackduck may not detect.
-Our project is exclusively open source and costs nothing to open source users, enabling and improving the open source community.

-## **STEPS TO USE:**
-1. Access the webpage.
+- **Community Health Assessment:** DependGuard analyzes the community behind each dependency using the CHAOSS metrics, providing insights into the project's activity, governance, and security practices.
+- **Ease-of-Use:** Our user-friendly web interface makes it easy to analyze your projects.
+Simply provide a GitHub link or upload a dependency file, and DependGuard does the rest.
+- **Privacy:** We value your privacy.
+No user data is collected, and the entire project is open-source.
+You don't need to install anything on your device.
+- **Universality:** DependGuard supports input via GitHub links or various file formats like `requirements.txt`.
+It leverages multiple APIs and databases to provide comprehensive coverage.

+## How We Are Unique

+DependGuard goes beyond traditional dependency analysis tools by incorporating community health assessment.
+This unique approach provides a more holistic view of your project's security posture, allowing you to make informed decisions about the dependencies you use.

+## Steps to Use DependGuard

+1. **Access the Webpage:** Visit the DependGuard website (link to be provided).
-2. Upload a github link or a specific file specifying repositories and packages needed.
+2. **Provide Project Information:** Upload a GitHub link or a dependency file (e.g., `requirements.txt`).
-3. Submit to the website for processing.
+3. **Submit for Processing:** Click the submit button to initiate the analysis.
-4. Look at the results and fix vulnerabilities found.
+4. **Review Results and Take Action:** DependGuard will present you with a detailed report on your project's dependencies, including vulnerabilities, community scores based on CHAOSS metrics, and recommendations for remediation.
+Take the necessary steps to address any identified issues.

+## Troubleshooting Guidance

+- **API Rate Limits:** If you encounter rate limit errors, DependGuard will automatically switch to a different API key.
+However, if all keys are exhausted, you may need to wait before retrying.
+- **Missing Information:** In some cases, DependGuard may not be able to retrieve all information about a dependency.
+This could be due to limitations in the underlying APIs or databases.
+- **Incorrect Results:** If you believe the results are inaccurate, please double-check the provided project information and consider reporting the issue to the DependGuard team.

+## Contributing

+DependGuard is an open-source project, and we welcome contributions from the community.
+If you'd like to get involved, please refer to the contributing guidelines on our GitHub repository.

+## Contact

+For any questions or feedback, feel free to reach out to the DependGuard team through our GitHub repository or website contact form.

+We hope DependGuard empowers you to build more secure and reliable OSS projects!